 Flexibility refers to a person’s range of motion involving the joints and muscles.
 It’s essential to carry out daily activities, such as getting out of bed, walking, and bending down to tie your shoes.
 The more a person moves, the greater their flexibility.
 By the same token, a sedentary lifestyle often results in diminished flexibility.

-Why Are Some People More Flexible Than Others?
+5 Reasons Why Some People Are More Flexible than Others

-There are many factors that influence one’s flexibility.
+Many factors influence one’s flexibility.
 Among them are the following:

 What Are the Characteristics of People Who Are More Flexible Than Others?

 People who are physically flexible typically present the following characteristics: